wekeo/eo-data-vis-good-practice-guide/docs/source/09_data_providers.rst

 Data providers and services
 ---------------------------
-Below is a non-exhaustive list of data providers - please do suggest additions!
+Below is a non-exhaustive list of data providers alongside some of their associated services - please do suggest additions!

 .. list-table:: Data providers and services
    :widths: 20 20 60